Crafting Learning that Meets Everyone's Needs

 At the executive level, we run a quarterly meeting of our Accessibility Advisory Board drawn from customers who care deeply about accessibility to explore emerging educational practices and technologies that help remove barriers to access in education.

-We leverage partnership with accessibility-focused entities such as ReadSpeaker, TextHelp, Bongo, Ally, SensusAccess, and Kaltura to enhance inclusion in the education ecosystem and serve diverse needs and abilities.
+We partner with accessibility-focused companies such as ReadSpeaker, TextHelp, Bongo, SensusAccess, Kaltura, etc. to expand our inclusive education ecosystem for serving the needs of users with diverse abilities.

-We partner with Aira to offer free help to all Brightspace users with vision loss.
-Aira’s call center agents assist them in completing visual tasks through the Aira app.
+We partner with Aira to offer free help to all users with vision loss.
+Aira’s call center agents assist them in completing visual tasks on D2L Brightspace through the Aira app.